-Hepatitis C Signs & Symptoms
+Hepatitis C Signs and Symptoms

-Hepatitis C Symptoms
+Common Symptoms of Hepatitis C

 In about 15% of hepatitis C cases, the infection will cause acute symptoms in the patient.
 These symptoms tend to be mild and flu-like, so many people may not think too much about them.
 In about 10 to 15% of cases the infection resolves itself spontaneously, but this more frequently occurs in patients who are young and female.

-Acute Symptoms of hepatitis C include:
+Acute hepatitis C signs and symptoms include:

-• Loss of appetite
+- Loss of appetite

-• Muscle or joint pain
+- Muscle or joint pain

-• Weight loss
+- Weight loss

-• Tenderness around the liver
+- Tenderness around the liver